 1. Re-Rating Inspection

-- You must continue to display your current rating sticker as required at the time when making the request for a re-rating, until you have been notified of the outcome of the re-rating visit.
+You should continue to display your current rating sticker as required at the time when making the request for a re-rating, until you have been notified of the outcome of the re-rating visit.

-- To make a request please download and complete a copy of the Food Hygiene Scheme Revisit Form or you can request a form from the Council on 028 9034 0160.
+To make a request please download and complete a copy of the Food Hygiene Scheme Revisit Form or you can request a form from the Council on T. 028 9034 0160.
 Return the form to the Environmental Health Officer who inspected your premises ensuring that the £150 fee is enclosed.
-The request can also be emailed to email@example.com with the payment being made over the phone on 028 9064 0160.
-Payments can also be made in person at Mossley Mill or Antrim Civic Centre.
+For ratings issued after 14 December 2019 please download and complete a copy of the Food Hygiene Scheme Revisit Form.
+The request can also be emailed to email@example.com with the payment being made over the phone on T. 028 9064 0160.
+Payments, where appropriate, can also be made in person at Mossley Mill or Antrim Civic Centre.

 2. Exercise Your "Right to Reply"

-- If you wish to use this "Right to Reply" please download and complete a copy of the Food Hygiene Rating Scheme Right of Reply Form and return it to the Environmental Health Officer who undertook your inspection or email firstname.lastname@example.org
+If you wish to use this "Right of Reply" please download and complete a copy of the Food Hygiene Rating Scheme Right of Reply Form.
+For ratings issued after 14 December 2019, please download and complete a copy of the Food Hygiene Rating Scheme Right of Reply Form and return it to the Environmental Health Officer who undertook your inspection or email firstname.lastname@example.org

 Spotting Food Hygiene Rating Scheme in NI